cburnicki/tsoa-base-stack/README.md

 The purpose of this project is to provide a lightweight bootstrap application as a base for a simple but professional production backend.

+## Architecture

 ### tsoa, swagger
 One issue that kept coming up during development is to provide clear endpoint definitions for the frontend team.
-This can be beautifully accomplished by the use of `swaggerUI`, which provides a nice and useful OpenAPI standard interface to lookup existing endpoints and payloads.
+This can be nicely accomplished by the use of `swaggerUI`, which provides a useful OpenAPI standard interface to lookup existing endpoints and payloads.
 Since generating code from a written `swagger.json` definition turned out to be a really bad idea, a decision was made to go with `tsoa` and generate `swagger` definitions and express routes from controllers.

-## Typescript and MongoDB
+### Typescript And MongoDB
 This project strictly uses typescript since experience showed that a lack of typing **will** lead to more errors, some of them serious security issues.